konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

 ### Multiple alignment with `muscle`

-We cannot only work with the default tool of the Unix shell but now have access to a plethora of command line tools.
+We cannot only work with the default tools of the Unix shell but now have access to a plethora of command line tools.
 Let's assume we want to perform a multiple alignment of the members of the [GlmZ family](http://rfam.xfam.org/family/GlmZ_SraJ).

-First we need to install as tool for this.
 We choose [`muscle`](http://www.drive5.com/muscle/) for this purpose.
-It's website offers compile binaries which means we only have download
+It's website offers compiled binaries which means we only have download

     $ wget http://www.drive5.com/muscle/downloads3.8.31/muscle3.8.31_i86linux64.tar.gz